OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 If an app is implementing universal links, you should have the following outputs from the static analysis:

 - the Associated Domains
-- the App Site Association file including a white- and blacklist of paths
+- the App Site Association file
 - the link receiver method
 - the data handler method